AhmadHussainRandhawa/AhmadHussainRandhawa/README.md

 - 📊 Recently completed the basics of **Data Visualization** in Python and diving deeper into visualizing data to extract valuable insights.

 ## 🚀 Goals:
-My vision is to **empower people through technology**, especially in Pakistan, by solving pressing issues like poverty and helping the world progress through innovation.
+My vision is to **empower people through technology**, by solving pressing issues like poverty and helping the world progress through innovation.
 In the future, I aim to combine my skills in **programming** and **networking** to create impactful solutions for the community.

 ## 🌱 Currently Learning:
 - Advanced topics in **Artificial Intelligence** and **Deep Learning**